-Has your housekeeper been in the business for long?
-While some new housekeepers might be full of energy, many more experienced house cleaners will know cleaning tips and housekeeping tips to save them time and you money.
+Prior Experience Has your housekeeper been in the business for long?
+While some new housekeepers might be full of energy, many more experienced house cleaners will know cleaning tricks and housekeeping tips to save them time and money.

-Some of the best housekeepers developed skills as a nanny, an eldercare worker, or a petsitter.
-While not exactly the same housekeeping skills, these other industries also require an empathetic, attentive individual.
+Prior caregiving experience Some of the best housekeepers developed skills as a nanny, eldercare worker, or a petsitter.
+While not exactly the same, these other industries also require an empathetic, attentive individual; perfect for a housekeeper.

 Housekeeping Skills and Qualities

-For some, the specific cleaning supplies used aren’t of much importance.
-However, if you’re a family who cares about organic cleaning supplies or all-natural items, make sure you ask up front!
-If you’re very particular, consider offering to buy the supplies yourself - this might ultimate help reduce cleaning costs.
+Cleaning Supplies of Choice If you’re a family who cares about organic cleaning supplies or all-natural items, make sure you ask up front!
+If you’re very particular, consider offering to buy the supplies yourself.